ArkinSolomon/xpkg-client/README.md

 #### Environment variables

 Your script by default has variables built in for determining things such as X-Plane version, selected optional dependencies and other prompts given to the user, as well as operating system information.
 All environment variables and types can be seen in the reference.
-Take care while handling these as they are not protected and can be overwritten.
+These variables can not be overwritten.

 ### XPKGS Reference